 3) My working environment was so bad that in the long-run I knew I was going to develop mental health issues if I didn’t do something about it.

-Professionally speaking, this job no longer made sense to me, but I also had a few personal reasons that made it a safe and comfortable decision to leave:
+Professionally speaking, this job/work environment didn’t fit into my career path forward anymore, but I also had a few personal reasons that made it a safe and comfortable decision to leave:

 1) I had become debt-free (more on this later!!) in the last few months of 2016, and I know exactly how much monthly living expenses are.
 Between my fiance and I, we will be perfectly fine with just one of our incomes.